luo-pl/Analyze-Boston-Airbnb-Listings/README.md

 File Descriptions <a name="files"></a>
 ------------
-* The original listings.csv and reviews.csv datasets are included.
+* The original datasets are available here for your quick download.
 You can also download my notebook Boston Airbnb.ipynb to review the actual codes.
-Any feedback is appreciated.
+The notebooks is exploratory in searching through the data pertaining to the questions mentioned in the introduction.
+Markdown cells were used to assist in walking through the thought process for individual steps.

 Results <a name="results"></a>
 ------------